JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/living-forward.md

 4. Current Reality
 5. Specific Commitments

-Each section should be a series of bullets that are Specific, Measurable, Actionable, Realistic, and Time-bound (SMART).
+Each section should be a series of bullets that are Specific, Measurable, Actionable, Realistic, and Time-bound SMART.

-##### The day of creating your Life Plan (spend the whole day working on it)
+##### The day of creating your Life Plan spend the whole day working on it

 1. Check Your Attitude
 2. Remind Yourself of the Goal